Roberto12586/Flexbox-Project/README.md

 #

-This is a project that aims to practice flexbox and responsive.
+This is a project to practice flexbox and responsive.

 It is a simple page with an initial screen optimized for 1080 and sections with animations and effects in css.